tzlAsTom/node-mongodbx/README.md

 ```

 ## Background
-As a key-value database, one fault of mongodb is to saving the key string for each document.
+As a key-value database, one fault of mongodb is to store the key string for each document.
 This will cost a lot of IO resources.
-For example, a collection with column named 'deleteFlag', mongodb need extra 11 bytes for key string storage comparing relational database.--The value itself('true'/'false') only need 1 byte!
+For example, a collection with column named 'deleteFlag', mongodb need 11 bytes for key string storage --The value itself(true/false) only need 1 byte!

 There do have a 'best pratice' for this: shorten the key string.
 For 'deleteFlag', design/code with 'fdel', even 'd'.
 However, this solution will cause some software nightmare.
 The code's maintainability && readability will be compromised.